 Any sightseeing tour to London will be a very busy occasion, because there is just so much to see!
 London is certainly blessed with landmarks, but with a virtual tour you can enjoy them at your leisure (and without needing to travel back and forth across town).

 Perhaps the most iconic of London’s landmarks, the Houses of Parliament are most recognisable thanks to Big Ben.
 This tour doesn’t include Big Ben, but does offer a fascinating walk around the halls of Power in the UK.
+The artwork that hangs in every room is just a wonder in its own right.

 Staying in Parliament Square, visitors can explore this incredible building and some of it’s famous features.
 These include the Coronation Chair, the tomb of St Edward the Confessor and the tomb of the Unknown Soldier.
 You’ll also find podcasts featuring religious services on the site too.
+One of our most favorite virtual tours, it's like popping into a time machine.

 Rich in history and definitely one of the must visit landmarks in this city packed full of unmissable landmarks, the Tower of London is a fascinating place.
 Home to the crown jewels and with plenty of incredible stories attached to it, the Tower of London’s history is as rich and varied as the city itself.